Dominican Republic Pet Import Requirements

 • veterinary attestations regarding symptoms of contagious diseases at the time of export.

-Further, your veterinarian must certify that your pet is healthy enough to travel, and is not from a region that is subject to rabies restrictions.
+Further, your veterinarian must certify that your pet is healthy enough to travel and is not from a region that is subject to rabies restrictions.
 The health certificate must properly identify your pet.
-Depending on the origination country, additional details and treatments must be listed.
+Depending on the country of origin, additional details and treatments must be listed.

-A licensed veterinarian in the origin country must complete the Pet Health Certificate for the Dominican Republic within several weeks of entry.
+A licensed veterinarian in the origin country must complete the veterinary health certificate for the Dominican Republic within several weeks of entry.

 The health certificate must clearly identify your pet and include its microchip number.
 A governmental veterinarian must state that your pet is fit to travel and is not originating from an area that is under restrictions for rabies.